vincentbaylon/rpg-frontend/README.md

 # How To Train Your Dragon

-> How To Train Your Dragon is a guided RPG game
+> How To Train Your Dragon is a guided role-playing game

 ## Table of Contents